 November is ideally suited for the information signage and wayfinding projects, and includes a collection of transportation and travel-related signs, symbols, icons, and various sets of arrows.

 When the job takes you around the globe, November is ready to go with you.
-Supporting not only Latin script, but also Cyrillic, Greek, Hebrew and Arabic, November is ready to get down to business in over 200 languages.
+Supporting not only Latin script, but also Cyrillic, Greek, Hebrew, Arabic, Armenian, Georgian, Devanagari, and Tamil.
+November is a font with a global language support ready to get down to business in over 200 languages.
+Further writing scripts are in development.

 Like all Typotheque fonts, November includes Small Caps in all styles.
 Additionally, November includes a wealth of other advanced OpenType features.
 For more information please see the PDF instructions, or the Features section.